gsgill7/gsgill7/README.md

 ## Hi there 👋
+currently i am learning to code in python

 <!--
 **gsgill7/gsgill7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.